DanielKrawisz/data/README.md

     * SHA
     * RIPEMD160
     * NIST_DRBG
-  * concurrency
-    * golang-style communication channel.
-  * networking in a functional style.
+  * networking in a functional style with coroutines.
     * URLs
     * TCP
     * HTTP